BCcampus/pressbooks-textbook/README.txt

 == Changelog ==

 See: https://github.com/BCcampus/pressbooks-textbook/commits/master for more detail

+= 1.0.6 (2014/04/11) =
+* fixing filter function to ameliorate conflicts with already active plugins.

 = 1.0.5 (2014/04/04) =
 * adding download links to 31 openly licensed textbooks in various digital formats.
 Remix!